IBM-Cloud/terraform-provider-ibm/website/docs/r/is_private_path_service_gateway_endpoint_gateway_binding_operations.html.markdown

 Provides a resource for ibm_is_private_path_service_gateway_endpoint_gateway_binding_operations.
 This allows permitting or denying endpoint gateway bindings.

+**NOTE:**
+Private path service gateway is a select availability feature.

 ## Example Usage.
 Permit all the pending endpoint gateway bindings

 ```hcl